St333fan/cnos_ros_wrapper/README.md

-# Render Deplates for DOPE
+# Render Templates for DOPE
 ```bash
 # if working with DOPE, place dataset under datasets, here for example manibot
 DOPE